bruin-data/bruin/templates/python/README.md

-# Bruin - Sample Pipeline
+# Bruin - Python Template

 This pipeline is a simple example of a Bruin pipeline.
 It demonstrates how to use the `bruin` CLI to build and run a pipeline.